roguewatt/via-framework/README.md

 ## Forecast Period Mapping

 A Forecast Period Mapping assigns a forecast period to each output horizon.
-The forecast period is the interval between the sample's As-of Time and the output's Valid Time:
+The forecast period is the interval between the Sample As-of Time and the output's Valid Time:

 `Valid Time = Sample As-of Time + Forecast Period`